cwrichardson/flurdymail/README.md

 #### SSL for Web

-The SSL certificate for HTTPS are put on an Amazon Application Load Balancer (ALB).
-This certificate come from [AWS Certificate Manager], and must be manually generated.
+The SSL certificate for HTTPS is put on an Amazon Application Load Balancer (ALB).
+This certificate comes from [AWS Certificate Manager], and must be manually generated.
 Changing this to allow manual creation is on the To Do list, but for now, the process is manual.
 The reason is, if you generate new ones via a CloudFormation stack,